Historic Curiosities

 Southwick Hall

-website maker Built by Sir John Knyvett, Lord Chancellor to Edward III, Southwick Hall dates from the 14th century.
+Built by Sir John Knyvett, Lord Chancellor to Edward III, Southwick Hall dates from the 14th century.
 As a family manor house with Tudor rebuilding and Georgian and Victorian additions, there are exhibitions on Victorian and Edwardian life, with collections of agricultural and carpentry tools and local archaeological finds.
 Southwick Hall comprises architecture of many centuries, notably the 14th, 16th, 18th and 19th.
 Although altered many times, the house still retains much of its original medieval layout, and as the local limestone and Collyweston slates have been used throughout, the various styles blend harmoniously.

 Southwick, near Oundle, Peterborough, PE8 5BL